deis/workflow/docs/src/roadmap/test-plan.md

 While these features are effectively covered in ad-hoc testing and by existing customer usage, they are not specifically tested as part of the test plan yet.

-- The Deis platform can be installed on an existing CoreOS cluster
+- The Deis platform can be installed on an existing Kubernetes cluster
 - The Deis platform survives the loss of one or more nodes
 - The Deis platform can run for several weeks without interruption
 - The Deis platform handles stressful multi-user workloads